FESTIVAL JAZZ ROJA III

 19th, 20th + 21st April 2018

-La Playa de La Pescadora, Los Cristianos (Arona, South Tenerife)
+La Plaza de La Pescadora, Los Cristianos (Arona, South Tenerife)

 Festival Jazz Roja was conceived as a means of consolidating the extreme and diverse artistic talent available on the island of Tenerife, and offering it to both residents and visitors.
 Whereas many Jazz festivals throughout Spain often favor international musicians over those available in their own regions, Jazz Roja is confident that Jazz “Made In Canarias” is of a world standard.
 As a result of the 2014 edition of Jazz Roja, several artists who participated are now either contracted or in negotiations with international record labels and festival organizers.